 Any person convicted of assault with intent to permanently disable, disfigure, or assault with a dangerous weapon, will face a felony conviction and up to 10 years in prison.

-An individual who assaults another person with intent to commit any imprisonable offense not mentioned above faces a felony conviction and up to five years in prison.
+An individual who assaults another person with the intent to commit any imprisonable offense not mentioned above faces a felony conviction and up to five years in prison.

 Based on DC assault laws, mayhem is a legal term that generally means the intentional maiming of another person.

 However, mayhem is almost exclusively used to describe ‘intentional maiming’ that results in a permanent injury (i.e., disfiguring, disabling the use of one’s arms/legs, etc.).
 In Washington, DC, if an individual is convicted of mayhem or of maliciously disfiguring a person, they face a felony conviction and up to 10 years in prison.